 This property is only bookable via their website as the National Park Service contracts its management.
 Be sure to book early as it is extremely popular and fills up fast.

 30 North 100 East, Bryce Canyon, Utah 84764

-If you don’t mind being outside of the park and driving in to enjoy it, you’ll have plenty more lodging options.
-One rather luxurious option is the Bryce Canyon Grand Hotel which operates under the Best Western Plus brand.
+If you don’t mind being outside the park and driving in to enjoy it, you’ll have plenty more lodging options.
+One rather luxurious option is the Bryce Canyon Grand Hotel, which operates under the Best Western Plus brand.